andrempmattos/image-processing-dev/README.md

 >The tools used suring the development change from project to project.
 Refer fo specifics in the documentation folder.

 ## Repository Organization
-	- documentation: Projects documents and images
-	- projects: Sources and scripts
 	- asic-pixel-average: ASIC implementation of average calculation for pixels
-	- references: Useful external links and references in the subject
+	- ...

 ## License